ritwickdey/covid-19-india-golang/readme.md

            // more state data
          ],
        },
-    // more data wise data
+    // more date wise data
      ];
    }
    ```